 For 10 years she was a faculty member at Colorado College and Director of the Colorado College International Summer Dance Festival.
 For twelve years she served as Managing Director of the award-winning Harambee African Dance Ensemble of CU-Boulder under the amazing leadership of Instructor Emerita Letitia Williams.
 The Harambee ensemble was awarded the prestigious El Pomar Foundation grant, was featured in the March 1996 issue of Dance Magazine, performed for President Bill Clinton and Nobel Laureate Archbiship Desmond Tutu, is part of the Denver International Airport time capsule, and was hailed as the “Best of Boulder” for 3 years.

 In October of 2011 she was selected by the Fulbright Association to present the Selma Jeanne Cohen Endowed Lecture for International Dance Scholarship in Dance, notably for her paper “Digital Diasporas and Transnational Dance Communities: The Effects of the Internet on Identity Formation and Collective Cultural Memory.”
 Her research was also the featured keynote of Syracuse University’s 2012 Symposium on Public Diplomacy.
 In 2014 Donna directed the first Viral Dance Colloquium; an interdisciplinary gathering of scholars and artists to discuss the impact of Internet usage on human affairs.
 The digital archive for this event can be found at http://cuboulderdance.wordpress.com/.
-More recently she collaborated with poet Andrea Assaf in performances for the venerable La Mama Theatre in Manhattan, The Kennedy Center in Washington D.C., and with vocalist Mankwe Ndosi for the famous Apollo Theater in Harlem, NY.
+More recently she collaborated with poet Andrea Assaf in performances for the venerable La Mama Theatre in Manhattan, The Kennedy Center in Washington D.C., and with vocalist Mankwe Ndosi for the Women of the World Festival at the Apollo Theater in Harlem, NY.

 - Investigating how Internet usage is impacting personal identity and collective cultural memory production

-- Evolving norms of cultural tolerance and representation in a remixing and “cut and paste” cultureIntersectionality, critical race theory, brave and supported conversations
+- Ethics/integrity/cultural appropriation issues in dance fusion and the evolving norms of cultural tolerance and representation in a remixing and “cut and paste” cultureIntersectionality, critical race theory, brave and supported conversations

-- Ethnomusicology of Hip Hop, Underground Electronica and DJ culture.
+- Electronica and DJ Culture.